Theta groups and projective models of hyperk\"ahler varieties: Introduction

 Hyperk\"ahler (HK) manifolds are similar to compact complex tori in many respects.
 The theta group of a line bundle on an abelian variety plays a key r\^ole in the analysis of projective models of such varieties, see~\cite{mum-eq-abvars}.
 In this paper we define and study an analogue of the theta group for HK manifolds of Kummer and OG6 type.
 Let $X$ be a HK manifold.
 The normal subgroup $\Aut^0(X)\lhd\Aut(X)$ of automorphisms acting trivially on $H^2(X)$ depends only on the deformation class of $X$, and it has been determined for the known deformation classes.
 If $X$ is of type $K3^{[n]}$ or of type OG10 then $\Aut^0(X)$ is trivial, if $X$ is of type $\Kum_n$ then $\Aut^0(X)$ is the semidirect product $\ZZ/(2)\ltimes (\ZZ/(n+1))^4$ where $\ZZ/(2)$ acts on $\ZZ/(n+1)$ via multiplication by $-1$, and if $X$ is of type OG6 then $\Aut^0(X)$ is $(\ZZ/2)^8$.
 Our idea is to define the theta group by replacing the group of translations of a complex torus with the largest abelian subgroup $T(X)<\Aut^0(X)$, i.e.(forgetting the deformation classes with trivial $\Aut^0$) $(\ZZ/(n+1))^4$ if $X$ is of type $\Kum_n$, and $(\ZZ/2)^8$ if $X$ is of type OG6.
 Let $\cF$ be a (coherent) sheaf on $X$ such that

 Note that~\eqref{moreau} holds if $\cF$ is an invertible sheaf, if $\cF$ is one of the rank $4$ stable vector bundles on general polarized HK fourfolds with certain discrete invariants constructed in~\cite{og:modonkum}, or if $\cF$ is the tangent bundle.
 One may mimic Mumford's definition of theta group $\cG(\cF)$ associated to $\cF$.
 In particular $\cG(\cF)$ is a $\CC^{*}$ extension of $T(X)$ and there is an associated commutator pairing $T(X)\times T(X)\to \CC^{*}$.
 If the commutator pairing is non degenerate the theta group is isomorphic to a Heisenberg group, and it is well-known that the representations of such groups are severely restricted (Stone - von Neumann).
-Since $\cG(\cF)$ acts naturally on the space of sections of $\cF$, the upshot is that if $\cG(\cF)$ is a Heisenberg group then the representation space $H^0(X,\cF)$ is fully determined by its dimension.
-The present paper is motivated by the quest for an explicit description of locally complete families of polarized varieties of Kummer (or OG6) type.
+Since $\cG(\cF)$ acts naturally on the space of sections of $\cF$, the upshot is that if the commutator pairing is non degenerate then the representation space $H^0(X,\cF)$ is fully determined by its dimension.

+The present paper has been motivated by the quest for an explicit description of locally complete families of polarized varieties of Kummer (or OG6) type.
 Because of the analogy with abelian varieties, we believe that an understanding of theta groups will be instrumental in producing such families.
-More presciely, the philosophy that emerges from the present work is that if the commutator pairing of a sheaf $\cF$ on a HK variety $X$ is non degenerate and the space of global sections is non trivial (but not too big), then it should be possible to give an explicit description of the general deformation of the pair $(X,\cF)$.
+More precisely, the philosophy that emerges from the present work is that if the commutator pairing of a sheaf $\cF$ on a HK variety $X$ is non degenerate and the space of global sections is non trivial (but not too big), then it should be possible to give an explicit description of the general deformation of the pair $(X,\cF)$.

+The recent paper~\cite{floccari-kum3} contains results which are related to the ideas in the present work.